KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 ##### During periods of rapid change
 * working at a fast growing company
-* when facing multiple challenges
+* when facing multiple challenges simultaneously

 One of my favorite life lessons from being a software engineer is that the key to minimizing pain from screwups or unexpected problems is *not*